-The Player of the Year and All-American Team members are selected each year by a large panel of voters.
-Voters are sports writers or sportscasters who collectively represent each of the 50 states, with the number of voters from each state dependent on the state’s population.
+The Player of the Year and All American Team members are selected each year by a hand-selected panel of voters.
+Voters are college basketball experts selected to collectively represent each of the 50 states.

 The Awards’ National Advisory Board seeds each National Ballot (men’s and women’s) with the top candidates for each award category.
 The National Advisory Board is charged with selecting those players who meet the Award criteria as established by the Award’s founders.
 The Award criteria includes that the student-athlete must have a cumulative grade point average of 2.00 or higher throughout the candidate’s college career.
-The players who are selected for the Final Ballot are announced prior to the NCAA Tournament and are listed on a ballot that is sent to over a 1,000 voters for the men’s award and over 250 voters for the women’s award.
+The players who are selected for the Final Ballot are announced prior to the NCAA Tournament and are listed on a ballot that is sent to nearly a 1,000 voters.
+Voting is opened to the national voting panel prior to the First Round of the NCAA Tournament.

-Voters may vote via an online system that allows them to evaluate players up until the day after the Final Four is determined.
-Voters choosing to vote by mail must have their ballots postmarked prior to the “Sweet Sixteen ” round of the tournament.
-The official accounting firm of the John R.Wooden Award, Deloitte & Touche LLP, tabulates all votes and delivers a sealed envelope to Coach Wooden for a televised announcement live from The Los Angeles Athletic Club.
+Voters may vote via an online system that allows them to evaluate players up until just after the Third Round of the NCAA Tournament.
+The official accounting firm of the John R.Wooden Award, Deloitte, tabulates all votes.

 - The Wooden Award, presented annually to the outstanding collegiate basketball Player of the Year, was founded in 1976.